wiredgabrielsilva/JavaGame/README.md

 # JavaGame

-The simple java number prediction game on a gui
+A simple number guessing game with java.